-MUEN 1151, 1152, 2151, 2152 Vocal Ensemble (formerly: MUSI)
+MUEN 1151, 1152, 2151, 2152 Vocal Ensemble (50.0903.5826) (0-3) 1 hour

 An elective course designed to acquaint the student with chamber music for the small vocal ensemble of all periods of music.
 Participation in all performances expected.
 Students will enhance their music reading and listening skills and will develop social skills and responsibility through group performance.
 (ICOs 1, 2, 4, 5) Prerequisite: Selection from the A Cappella Choir by audition with acceptance based on musical ability and voice quality.